Fort Owen, Montana is situated on the site of the first permanent white settlement in the state.

 In 1841, Father Pierre DeSmet came to the area and established St. Mary’s Mission among the Flathead Indians.
 By winter, several houses, a trading post, and shops were also constructed and the next spring, crops and gardens were planted.
-In 1942, Father Antonio Ravalli joined the mission and the end of that year, the priests had erected the first sawmill, first grist mill, and the first school in Montana as well.
+In 1942, Father Antonio Ravalli joined the mission and at the end of that year, the priests had erected the first sawmill, first grist mill, and the first school in Montana as well.

 In 1850, Major John Owen, an Indian trader, purchased St. Mary’s Mission and established a regional trading post and rest stop for fur trappers, traders, missionaries, and explorers.
 He later acted as an Indian agent.
 The fort, built of adobe and logs, also supported an extensive farming operation, sawmill, and gristmill.
 In 1860, Owen significantly upgraded the fort by replacing its wood stockade with adobe brick walls.